 Sie befinden sich hier

-Frank Zöllner received the diploma and a PhD degree (Dr.-Ing.) in computer science from the University of Bielefeld, Germany, in 2001and 2004,and the venia legendi in medical physics from the Heidelberg University in 2014, respectively.
+Frank Zöllner received the diploma and a PhD degree (Dr.-Ing.) in computer science from Bielefeld University, Germany, in 2001and 2004,and the venia legendi in medical physics from the Heidelberg University in 2014, respectively.
+He was assistant Professor for medical physics at Heidelberg University from 2014-2017.
 In 2017 he became adjunct Professor for medical physics at the University of Heidelberg.

-After his undergraduate studies in computer sciences he joined the Applied Computer Science group in 2001 and worked towards his PhD within the bioinformatics graduate program (Graduiertenkolleg 'Bioinformatik') until 2004.
-From 2004 until 2006 he worked as a post-doctoral researcher in the BMBF project ALPIC.
+After his undergraduate studies in computer sciences he joined the Applied Computer Science group from 2001 to 2006 and worked towards his PhD within the bioinformatics graduate program (Graduiertenkolleg 'Bioinformatik', funded by The Deutsche Forschungsgemeinschaft (German Research Foundation)).
 From 2006 until 2007 he was a researcher at the Section of Radiology, Institute for Surgical Sciences, Haukeland University Hospital and the Neuroinformatics and Image Analysis Group, Section for Physiology, Department of Biomedicine at the University of Bergen, Norway.
-He is an associate member of the Bergen Image Processing Group and the MedViz Network.
 In 2008, Dr. Zöllner joined the Chair of Computer Assisted Clinical Medicine as a post-doctoral researcher.
-He leads the research group MRI and Medical Image Analysis

-His research interests lie in the fields of pattern recognition, image processing and imaging techniques.
-In particular, he is interested in applying computational methods from pattern recognition, image analysis to the fields of molecular imaging and medical image analysis.
+His research interests lie in the fields of pattern recognition, image processing and imaging techniques (MRI, CT, CBCT).
+In particular, he is interested in applying computational methods including machine learning to the fields of medical imaging and image analysis.

-Dr. Zöllner is a member of the IEEE EMBS Society, International Society for Magnetic Resonance in Medicine (ISMRM), and the European Society for Magnetic Resonance in Medicine and Biology (ESMRMB).
+Dr. Zöllner is a senior member of the IEEE EMBS Society, a member of the International Society for Magnetic Resonance in Medicine (ISMRM), and the German Medical Physics Association (DGMP).